iforani/project-five/README.md

 ---
 2. Description of Data:

-We used various sources for collection of the data, and data regardless of the source reflect information for 2020 only.
+We used various sources for collecting our data, and data regardless of the source reflect information for 2020 only.
 We relied on the aggregated data from [Jonh Hopkins Resourse Center](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data) for COVID-19.
 Jonh Hopkins update their data daily.
 We collected [covid data](./data/california_covid.csv) on the most recent data as of October 17, 2020.
+Most

+3. Executive Summary: